home-assistant/developers.home-assistant/docs/integration_fetching_data.md

             # handled by the data update coordinator.
             async with async_timeout.timeout(10):
                 return await api.fetch_data()
+        except ApiAuthError as err:
+            # Raising ConfigEntryAuthFailed with cancel future updates
+            # and start a config flow with SOURCE_REAUTH (async_step_reauth)
+            raise ConfigEntryAuthFailed from err
         except ApiError as err:
             raise UpdateFailed(f"Error communicating with API: {err}")